 You know, look at Byron York's column I referred to earlier.

-Byron York rightly points out they, oh, we're doing this, we were so reluctant, prayerfully, we believe that we shouldn't be doing this, but we have to do it for the sake of the republic.
+We believe that we shouldn't be doing this, but we have to do it for the sake of the republic.

 The previous impeachments in our lifetime were followed by massive, long investigations.

-There's a reason they're doing that.
+There's a reason they're doing this.

-There's no reason, evidence to impeach the president at all.
+There's no reason evidence to impeach the president at all.

 So rather than risk another three years and embarrassment not getting what they want, we'll just race through it.

-Now let's get to the second thing.
+Now let's get to this second thing.

 Can you play that tape of Joe Biden again?